roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Each morning she made a movie of herself getting dressed, and sent it to her cyber master.
 It was proof that she wore the clothes he had specified.
 Being careful not to show her face, or reveal where she lived, was a necessary precaution.

   Some time ago he ordered her to walk through a mall wearing a light summer dress, without underwear.
 A small hand held camera caught her reflection in the store fronts as she passed.
 There wasn't much left to the imagination.
 She gratefully accepted his praise after receiving the movie.
-Report_Story #2